Simon-L/imgui-luajit-setup/README.md

 #### 3 - Add lua modules using luarocks

-We then use the host lua to run luarocks (which is a lua script!) against the target tree. $CC is set in the docker container and used by luarocks for cross-compiling modules for the target arch.
+We then use the host lua to run **the target** luarocks (which is a lua script!) against the target tree. $CC is set in the docker container and used by luarocks for cross-compiling modules for the target arch.

 Here is a little suggestion of rocks that rock for everyday lua :) :
 ```bash